dingodb/dingo-docs/docs-dingo-postgresql/recover-user-deleted-service.md

 When a user submits an urgent distressed "I've deleted my Dingo PostgreSQL™ database, please help!" there are some metadata challenges to overcome before you can help them.

-As at writing, Pivotal Cloud Foundry thoroughly deletes its internal metadata for deleted service instances.
+As at writing, Pivotal Cloud Foundry&reg; thoroughly deletes its internal metadata for deleted service instances.

 Prior to the user deleting their service instance, you might have been able to look up information about the service instance: